0x4447-office/0x4447_webpage_consulting/_posts/2020-07-17-cloudformation-tips-and-tricks.md

 # Don't refer to Resource Outputs in Another AWS CloudFormation Stack

 CloudFormation allows you to create a cross-stack reference that can be used in another stack.
-For example, one sick grates a S3 Bucket, and then you can reference the name of the Bucket in the 2nd stack.
+For example, one stack creates a S3 Bucket, and then you can reference the name of the Bucket in the 2nd stack.

 At first this sounds like a cool and useful idea, but in practice it is the most dangerous feature out there for CF.